Self-Similarity in Geometry, Algebra and Arithmetic: Unification results and conjectures

 \end{thm}

-In fact an extended version of Siegel's theorem could be proved using the above version of Roth's theorem [Ra]:
+In fact an extended version of Siegel's theorem could be proved using the above version of Roth's theorem [Ra3]:

-\begin{thm}Fix a number-field $K$.
-Let $V$ be a smooth affine algebraic variety defined over $K$ with smooth projectivization $\bar V$ and let $L$ be an ample line-bundle on $\bar V$.
+\begin{thm}(Fractal version of Siegel's theorem on integral points) Fix a finitely generated field of characteristic zero $K$.
+Let $V$ be a smooth affine algebraic variety defined over $K$ with smooth projectivization $\bar V$ and let $L$ be an very ample line-bundle on $\bar V$.
 Denote the arithmetic height function associated to the line-bundle $L$ by $h_L$.
-Suppose $F\subset V({\bar K})$ is an fractal subset with respect to finitely many height-increasing polynomial self-endomorphisms $\phi_i:V\to V$ defined over $K$ such that for all $i$ we have
+Suppose $F\subset V({K})$ is a fractal subset with respect to finitely many height-increasing polynomial self-endomorphisms $\phi_i:V\to V$ defined over $K$ such that for all $i$ we have

 where $m_i>1$.
 One could also replace this assumption with norm analogue.
-For any affine hyperbolic algebraic curve $X$ embedded in $V$ defined over a number field $X(K)\cap F$ is at most a finite set. \end{thm}
+For any affine hyperbolic algebraic curve $X$ embedded in $V$ defined over $K$ we have $X(K)\cap F$ is a finite set. \end{thm}